RamandeepSingh11/AI-FlappyBird-Using-NEAT/README.md

 I know i'm not the first one to do it But Wanted To take this challenge to do it.
 And in the process of creating The flappy Bird i learned The Various Sections
 Game Desiging, Neural Networks, GUI etc
 ## Setup
-Install Python 3.6 or above and the Install The Following Modules using Pip:
+Install Python 3.6 or above and Install The Following Modules using Pip:
 1. Tkinter
 2. Pygame
 3. neat-python